amoskim71/RoomBookingApp/README.md

-For this app following technologys and libraries used
+This App implemented using following technologys and libraries

 kotlin-android<br>
 MVVM-architecture<br>